 With the Electricity Bill Calculator you can easily see how much you’ll pay for your Texas electricity based on your usage.
-You can enter your personal monthly kWh usage and we’ll calculate an estimated bill and price per kilowatt hour.
+Enter your monthly kWh usage and we’ll calculate an estimated bill and price per kilowatt hour for every electricity rate on our site.
 That’s how to find the best electricity plan for your home.

-When it’s time to choose an electricity plan, it can be really confusing picking your way between all the options available and the host of initials and terms.
+When it’s time to choose an electricity plan, it can be really confusing picking your way between all the options available and the host of new terms.

 One of the most common sticking points for electricity customers is what is the difference between electric delivery vs. electric supply?

 They’re both vital to the success of electricity deregulation, but they play very different roles.
 Understanding how they fit together can make a big difference in your overall confidence as an electricity customer trying to shop for the best electricity plan.